rebrand & website redesign

 I also showcased some of the redesigned sections to give a before-and-after comparison.The response was great!
 My ideas were approved, and I got the green light to move forward with implementation.

-04 Design process
+04 Design Process

-• No clear visual Hierarchy.
+• Navigation lacked clear visual hierarchy

 Green - essential information to find the product